By Wanda Duncan | Published: September 29, 2025 | Updated: June 10, 2026

 “Stunning ship with an amazingly welcoming crew!!
 Loved every moment and so looking forward to our upcoming Alaska cruise!”

-Whether you spend all of your time forest bathing and hiking through the Tongass National Forest, or you partake in the many opportunities to learn about Ketchikan’s vibrant way of life, you’re sure to come away from your time in the city enriched.
+If you spend all of your time forest bathing and hiking through the Tongass National Forest, or partake in the many opportunities to learn about Ketchikan’s vibrant way of life, you’re sure to come away from your time in the city enriched.
 From the Great Alaskan Lumberjack Show to historic Creek Street, Ketchikan truly is a special place to visit.